 Unwarranted requests for staff support.
 Many unsuccessful applicants sought TIG funding to support on-going staffing associated with existing systems.
-TIG does not support basic staffing.
+TIG does not support basic staffing for day-to-day programmatic work.
 Instead, TIG grants fund staffing needed to develop and implement innovative technology initiatives and/or new systems that markedly expand the quality and quantity of services provided to clients.
 Program funding for staffing is limited to short-term support required to implement the new initiatives.
 Once the new system is implemented, grantees are expected to fund necessary ongoing activities with funds from their basic field grant or other sources.
+For example, if a project is implementing new technology to assist with an intake system, TIG will fund staff working to develop and test the system, but not for the intake workers using the system after it is implemented.